eztaah/wlang/README.md

     compiler --help                 display this help message and exit.

 Options:
-    -o, --output <executable>       Specify the location and name of the output executable (default: ./prog).
-    -b, --build-dir <directory>     Specify the build directory for intermediate files. (default: ./build/) -d, --dev-mode                  activate dev mode
+    -o, --output-dir <directory>    specify the output directory. (default: ./out/) -d, --dev-mode                  activate dev mode
-    -r, --runtime-error             throw runtime errors when an error occur
+    -r, --runtime-error             throw runtime errors when an error occurs (useful for debugging)

+    -e, --to-executable             assemble and link the generated assembly code into an executable
+                                        - GNU assembler (as) and GNU linker (ld) will be needed during compilation time.
+                                        - the generated executable will only be able to run on x86_64 CPUs and in a Linux environment.
 ```

 <br>